jaegal88/user-independent-gaze-estimation/README.md

 ## Brief Description of Our Proposed Method

 Our goal is to design a simple and light-weight network that is less susceptible to the differences in eye shapes between the individuals.
 For this, instead of using a huge end-to-end deep network, we split the network into two as shown in Figure below.
-The UNet in the left part is a pupil segmentation network from our previous research [29], where it is shown that the UNet provides noise-robust pupil segmentation results without depending on eye shapes.
+The UNet in the left part is a pupil segmentation network from our previous research, where it is shown that the UNet provides noise-robust pupil segmentation results without depending on eye shapes.
 We fit the pupil region by an ellipse, and then the elliptic parameters of two consecutive image frames are fed to the second network (on the right side of the figure), which outputs the POG in the world camera coordinate system.
 ### <u>Overall Workflow of The Proposed Method</u>

 <p align="center"><img src="figure/GA.png" width="600"></p>

 ### <u>Pupil segmentation results and fitting ellipse to measure ellipse confidence score. (a),(b) are considered as pupil and (c) is not considered as a pupil.</u>

 <p align="center"><img src="figure/segmentation_results.png" width="600"></p>

 ### <u>Proposed gaze estimation network.</u>